-Document When Submitted/Required Content Summary Status Reports Triennially for preservation projects, annually for planting projects, at anniversary of project commencement (approval of project by Registry) Report confirming Project Operator, operational status, and any significant variations from quantifications to date or Project Design Doc.
-Project Reports Always at end of Project Duration.
-Before that, per relevant protocol, required before verification or issuance of credits.
+Document When Submitted/Required Content Summary Status Reports Annually at anniversary of project commencement (approval of project by Registry) Report confirming Project Operator, operational status, and any significant variations from quantifications to date or Project Design Doc.
+Project Design Document or Report Always at end of Project Duration.
+Before that, required before verification or issuance of credits.
 Status of Project, Update on Eligibility and Quantification as required by protocols.